taiki-e/portable-atomic/README.md

 > - Enabling this feature/cfg for targets where privileged instructions are obviously unavailable (e.g., Linux) will result in a compile error.
 >   - Feel free to [submit an issue](https://github.com/taiki-e/portable-atomic/issues/new) if your target supports privileged instructions but the build rejected.
 > - Enabling both this feature/cfg and `critical-section` feature will result in a compile error.
+> - When both this feature/cfg and `unsafe-assume-privileged` feature (or `portable_atomic_unsafe_assume_privileged` cfg) are enabled, this feature/cfg is preferred.

+- <a name="optional-features-unsafe-assume-privileged"></a><a name="optional-cfg-unsafe-assume-privileged"></a>**`unsafe-assume-privileged` feature / `portable_atomic_unsafe_assume_privileged` cfg**<br>
+  Similar to `unsafe-assume-single-core` feature / `portable_atomic_unsafe_assume_single_core` cfg, but only assumes about availability of privileged instructions required to disable interrupts.

+  - When both this feature/cfg and enabled-by-default `fallback` feature is enabled, this crate provides atomic types with larger than the width supported by native instructions by using global locks with disabling interrupts.

+> [!WARNING]
+> This feature/cfg is `unsafe`, and except for being sound in multi-core systems, this has the same safety requirements as [`unsafe-assume-single-core` feature / `portable_atomic_unsafe_assume_single_core` cfg](#optional-features-unsafe-assume-single-core).

+> [!NOTE]
+> - It is **very strongly discouraged** to enable this feature/cfg in libraries that depend on `portable-atomic`.
+>
+>   The recommended approach for libraries is to leave it up to the end user whether or not to enable this feature/cfg.
+(However, it may make sense to enable this feature/cfg by default for libraries specific to a platform where it is guaranteed to always be sound, for example in a hardware abstraction layer.)
+> - Enabling this feature/cfg for unsupported targets will result in a compile error.
+>   - This requires atomic CAS (`cfg(target_has_atomic = "ptr")` or `cfg_no_atomic_cas!`).
+>   - Arm, RISC-V, and Xtensa are currently supported.
+>   - Feel free to [submit an issue](https://github.com/taiki-e/portable-atomic/issues/new) if your target is not supported yet.
+> - Enabling this feature/cfg for targets where privileged instructions are obviously unavailable (e.g., Linux) will result in a compile error.
+>   - Feel free to [submit an issue](https://github.com/taiki-e/portable-atomic/issues/new) if your target supports privileged instructions but the build rejected.
+> - Enabling both this feature/cfg and `critical-section` feature will result in a compile error.
+> - When both this feature/cfg and `unsafe-assume-single-core` feature (or `portable_atomic_unsafe_assume_single_core` cfg) are enabled, `unsafe-assume-single-core` is preferred.

 - <a name="optional-cfg-no-outline-atomics"></a>**`portable_atomic_no_outline_atomics` cfg**<br>
   Disable dynamic dispatching by run-time CPU feature detection.